pyroscope/rtorrent-ps/docs/install.rst

 Introduction
 ^^^^^^^^^^^^

-The following shows installation instructions for a working rTorrent instance in combination with PyroScope **from scratch**, on Debian and most Debian-derived distros.
+The following shows installation instructions for a working `rTorrent` instance in combination with `PyroScope` **from scratch**, on `Debian` and most Debian-derived distros.
 Note that the `pimp-my-box`_ project does all this automatically for you, and is the tested and maintained way of installation — this page is just a reference of the core installation steps (if you run into problems, join the ``freenode`` IRC channel for help).

-While the package names and the use of ``apt-get`` are somewhat dependent on Debian, the `Preparatory Steps`_ commands which are executed under ``root`` are similar for other distributions, and the compilation instructions should work as-is on practically any Linux and (F)BSD.
+While the package names and the use of ``apt-get`` are somewhat dependent on `Debian`, the `Preparatory Steps`_ commands which are executed under ``root`` are similar for other distributions, and the compilation instructions should work as-is on practically any Linux and (F)BSD.
-These instructions are explicitly known to work on *Debian Jessie + Stretch*, and *Ubuntu Trusty + Xenial*.
+These instructions are explicitly known to work on `Debian Jessie + Stretch`, and `Ubuntu Xenial + Bionic`.

 The whole procedure takes 15 – 20 minutes,
 including full compilation from source.
-Subtract about 5 minutes if you install rTorrent via a package.
+Subtract about 5 minutes if you install `rTorrent` via a package.
 This on a quad-core 3.3 GHz Xeon CPU with 32 GiB RAM, and assuming you are familiar with the procedure, or just blindly paste the command blocks that follow.